 I sniffed, a lump forming in my throat.

 Three years ago, I wouldn’t have given in to the threat of tears.
 I would have shoved them down, buried my pain deep, and let it eat me from the inside out.
 Tough girls don’t cry.
 Soldiers don’t cry.
-But that nice army shrink who taught me about tricking my brain into enjoying a small amount of unavoidable pain during sex had also shown me the consequences of bottling up my emotions.
-So I stood there within Jakob’s arms and allowed myself to break down for a few minutes.
+But that nice army shrink who taught me about tricking my brain into enjoying a small amount of pain during sex had also shown me the consequences of bottling up emotions, so I stood there within Jakob’s arms and allowed myself to break down for a few minutes.

 Jakob rubbed my back while I let myself think of every worst-case scenario that could have happened.
 He didn’t once try to calm me down or tell me not to be upset.
 He didn’t get awkward or make a joke about the fact that my tears had soaked through his shirt, and that, more than anything else, made me want to stick around and find out if there really could be something more than just sex between us.

-By the time my tears started to dry on my cheeks, I felt better.
+By the time my tears started to dry, I felt better.
 Everything was still awful, my apartment was still trashed, but Gran and I were alive and safe.

-As the sadness and anxiety drained away, anger rose to fill the gap.
+As the sadness and fear drained away, anger rose to fill the gap.